glennblank/rvg/README.md

 Version 0.3 also demonstrates how gap constraint from Wh-questions can pass through any number of Complement clauses:
 Who does the woman believe that George saw that Martha loves?
-RVG handles long-distance discontinuities that gives transformational or phrase structure grammars fits!
+RVG handles long-distance discontinuities that gives transformational or phrase structure grammars fit

+Version 0.4 (May 2022) adds boundary backtracking, so that RVG can handle ambiguity by backtracking to a finite set of registers associated with grammatical boundaries (such as Subject, Predicate, Object, start of Noun Phrase and NP post-modifiers, Prepositon).
+So long as the number of registers to which the processor can backtrack, overall processing time is linear, just as human sentence processing is.
+Morever, finite regisg er resources accounts for "garden-path" processing which are beyond the capacity of registers, which the processor reuses.

 ### Dependencies

-`rvg.py` reads `gramasm.pkl` and `lexicon.pkl`, which `gramasm.py` and `lexasm.py` assemble from source code in `wh.syn` and `wh.lex`, respectively.
+`rvgprocessor.py` reads `gramasm.pkl` and `lexicon.pkl`, which `gramasm.py` and `lexasm.py` assemble from source code in `wh.syn` and `wh.lex`, respectively.
 Grammars and lexicons can be edited in a text editor and reassembled, though for version 0.1, wh.syn and wh.lex are hard-wired into gramasm.py and lexasm.py, respectively.

 gramasm.py and lexasm.py use `PLY`, a Python implmeentation of YACC as a tokenizer of RVG grammars and lexicons.
 See https://github.com/dabeaz/ply